 If you’ve ever flown over or walked on the Kahiltna Glacier (where most of the dark matter resides due to this being the standard and mobbed climbing route) you’ll be utterly amazed at how vast that place is.
 The lower glacier (where the stuff will eventually melt out) is probably about 20 miles long, several miles wide and thousands of feet thick.
 Enormous.

 138,000 pounds is to the Kahiltna Glacier as one sand grain is to Hawaii.
 And it’s not going to melt out all at once.
 Instead, it’ll come out over the space of decades since the early climbers of the 1950s began leaving their leavings on the glacier.
-That’s something around 2,300 pounds a year of a substance that’s about 70 percent water, meaning the glacier will reveal an average of say 600 pounds of waste solids a year, the equivalent in mass of one small boulder sitting on the surface in, say, 100 square miles.
+That’s something around 2,300 pounds a year of a substance that’s about 70 percent water, meaning the glacier will reveal an average of say 600 pounds of waste solids a year, the equivalent in mass of one medium size rock sitting on the surface in, say, 100 square miles.
 Trivial, simply, trivial.

 More, considering the wet environment and wet weather in the area of the Kahiltna Glacier terminus, any scat that does end up on the surface is sure to readily degrade and distribute before it’s ever a problem.

 While modern municipal waste processing is no doubt the best solution for human bathroom products, in many cases “dilution is the solution to pollution,” as one scientific dictum states.
 In other words, nearly any substance is harmless when rendered to small enough percentages of the total environment.
 This is true of human waste (essentially, chewed up food), which is why we can still go with impunity in our wilderness cat-holes — unless we’re in a crowded area where pathogens from the waste can reach unacceptable levels, or pure aesthetics are violated (e.g., yikes, it’s under every rock!.